 3. Skin Infections

 Age brings changes to skin that can increase susceptibility to certain skin infections.
 Any senior who has had chickenpox (99 percent of Americans have had it) has the shingles (herpes zoster) virus, which can be prevented with a vaccination.
 Bacterial or fungal foot infections are common in seniors with diabetes (often avoided with good hygiene).
 MRSA (Methicillin-resistant Staphylococcus aureus) is especially problematic since it’s drug-resistant.

 Digestive changes increase seniors’ risk of developing gastrointestinal infections.
 Helicobacter pylori is characterized by upper abdominal pain, fever, and nausea.
 Clostridium difficile, associated with diarrhea, is sometimes caused by antibiotic treatments for other conditions that can reduce digestive bacteria.
 Such conditions are often treated with drug therapies.

 Weakened immunity combined with chronic conditions like heart disease and diabetes make seniors prone to various influenza strains.
 Symptoms include fever, chills, and general aches.
 Annual flu shots offer protection against the most common strains.
 For seniors who already have the flu, antiviral medications can reduce symptoms.

 Interested in learning more about promoting elderly health and wellness?
-Turn to Home Care Assistance, a trusted provider of senior care in Albuquerque.
-Our mission is to change the way the senior population ages, one client at a time.
+Turn to a trusted and experienced provider of home care.
+Albuquerque Home Care Assistance have a mission to change the way the senior population ages, one client at a time.
 Through our holistic Balanced Care Method, we help seniors maintain a high-quality lifestyle focused on nutrition, regular exercise, social engagement, and mental stimulation.
 To learn more, please call 505-798-0800 and speak with a friendly Care Manager.